0xAX/asm/content/asm_2.md

 | 0x0000000000000002 | 0x56 |
 | 0x0000000000000003 | 0xAA |

-In a case of the `big-endian` order, the bytes are stored in the opposite order to the `little-endian`.
-So if have a look at the same set of bytes - `AA 56 AB FF`, it will be:
+In the case of the `big-endian` order, the bytes are stored in the opposite order, so the most significant byte is stored at the smallest memory address:

 | Address            | Byte |
 |--------------------|------|